cherithanalytics/UGNT/Trees/README.md

 # Trees Folder Content

-**XXXCCC.trees.xml** - a file with trees for each verse of a chapter of a book in XML format
+**BBBCCC.trees.xml** - a file with trees for each verse of a chapter (CCC) of a book (BBB) in XML format
-  * XXX - three characters for book XXX of the New Testament according to the list below:
+  * BBB - three characters for book BBB of the New Testament according to the list below:
 ```
-XXX
+BBB
 Mat = Mathew
 Mrk = Mark
 Luk = Luke